Prosecutor Resignations Regarding Case of Mayor Eric Adams

 - The judge will eventually decide whether to dismiss the case or not.

-- Will it be dismissed "without prejudice" meaning the government can revive it if it wants?
-(If Mayor Adams does not do the federal government's bidding?)
+- If it is dismissed "without prejudice" as the current DOJ wants, the government can revive it if it wants (If Mayor Adams does not do what the federal government wants him to do, on immigration and perhaps on other matters too?)

-- Will the judge give the government the option to dismiss it with prejudice?
+- Will the judge give the government the option to dismiss it with prejudice or proceed with the case? (unlikely)

 - It is likely the case will eventually be dismissed, since both sides of this legal dispute (the government and defendant) want this to happen.